matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 Staying up to date with changes in the central repository
 =========================================================

-This updates your working copy from the upstream `matplotlib github`_ repo.
+This updates your working copy from the upstream `matplotlib GitHub`_ repo.

 Overview